DeclareDesign/estimatr/cran-comments.md

 ## Submission

-Thank you for accepting this patch, which addresses the issue raised by Kurt that we had an unstated dependency on lfe.
-We removed the tests associated with lfe.
+Thank you for reviewing this minor patch, which includes two bug fixes.

 There are no changes to worse in reverse depends.